bueler/p4pdes/python/README.md

 p4pdes/python/
 ==============

+## petsc4py programs

-FIXME  The codes in Chapters 1--12, i.e. in `ch*/`, are petsc4py versions of the corresponding codes in `c/ch*/`
+FIXME  The programs in Chapters 1--12, i.e. in `ch*/`, are petsc4py versions of the corresponding programs in `c/ch*/`

+FIXME to install petsc4py one might use [these instructions](https://www.mcs.anl.gov/petsc/petsc4py-current/docs/usrman/install.html).  alternatively just install Firedrake and then activate the venv

+## Firedrake programs

-The codes in Chapters 13 and 14 use [Firedrake](https://www.firedrakeproject.org/), a finite element library based on PETSc data types and solvers.
+The programs in Chapters 13 and 14 use [Firedrake](https://www.firedrakeproject.org/), a finite element library based on PETSc data types and solvers.
 Firedrake uses [Python](https://www.python.org/) and [petsc4py](https://petsc4py.readthedocs.io/en/stable/).

-These codes will remain here and be maintained and supported in the long term.
+These programs will remain here and be maintained and supported in the long term.

 ### configure and install Firedrake